-- 55. We propose to classify all broadband Internet access services-both fixed and mobile-as information services.
-With respect to mobile broadband Internet access service, we further propose to return it to its original classification as a private mobile service, and in conjunction to revisit the elements of the Title II Order that modified or reinterpreted key terms in section 332 of the Act and our implementing rules.
+return it to its original classification as a private mobile service, and in conjunction to revisit the elements of the Title II Order that modified or reinterpreted key terms in section 332 of the Act and our implementing rules.
 We seek comment on that proposal, including on the specific issues discussed below.
 We also generally seek comment on whether certain and, if so, which, aspects of the D.C.
-Circuit's analysis of mobile broadband Internet access service in USTelecom necessitate modifications or additions to the Commission's proposals with respect to mobile broadband Internet access service here. - 56.
-We propose to restore the meaning of "public switched network" under section 332(d)(2) to its pre-Title II Order focus on the traditional public switched telephone network.
-We find persuasive the Commission's reasoning when originally adopting the prior definition, his which also appears more consistent with the historical usage of the term "public switched network," appears to better accord with the text of section 332(d)(2) by clearly covering only a single, integrated network, and was not disturbed by Congress in amendments to section 332 of the Act.
+Circuit's analysis of mobile broadband Internet access service in USTelecom necessitate modifications or additions to the Commission's proposals with respect to mobile broadband Internet access service here.
+We also seek comment on the scope of the authority delegated by sections 332(d)(1)-(3) to the Commission to define or specify the terms used in section 332 and discussed below.

+- 56. We propose to restore the meaning of "public switched network" under section 332(d)(2) to its pre-Title II Order focus on the traditional public switched telephone network.
+We find persuasive the Commission's reasoning when originally adopting the prior definition, the historical usage of the term "public switched network," appears to better accord with the text of section 332(d)(2) by clearly covering only a single, integrated network, and was not disturbed by Congress in amendments to section 332 of the Act.
 We seek comment on this analysis and our proposed approach. - 57.
 We also propose to return to our prior definition of "interconnected service" by restoring the word "all" in the codified definition.
 Although the court in USTelecom found the deletion of "all" to be "of no consequence" to the reclassification of mobile broadband Internet access service, it did so based on an argument that the Commission never mentioned in its brief-namely, that mobile broadband users can reach telephone customers "via VoIP" and that this determination is sufficient (regardless of the deletion of the word "all") to render mobile broadband Internet access service interconnected with the public switched network.
 We seek comment on that view and whether the Commission erred in 2015 by modifying the definition based on the view that two separate networks can be interconnected if they do not allow all users to communicate with each other.
-The FCC's prior decision in this respect appears to run contrary to the focus on a single, integrated network that we believe Congress likely intended in
+The FCC's prior decision in this respect appears to

-&lt;sup>135 See generally USTelecom, 825 F.3d at 716-26 (addressing arguments regarding the Title II Order's treatment of mobile broadband Internet access service).
+&lt;sup>138 See generally USTelecom, 825 F.3d at 716-26 (addressing arguments regarding the Title II Order's treatment of mobile broadband Internet access service).

-&lt;sup>136 See 47 CFR § 20.3 (2014) (defining "public switched network").
+&lt;sup>139 See 47 CFR § 20.3 (2014) (defining "public switched network").

-&lt;sup>137 See, e.g., Implementation of Sections 3(n) and 332 of the Communications Act; Regulatory Treatment of Mobile Services, Second Report and Order, 9 FCC Rcd 1411, 1434, 1436-37, paras.
+&lt;sup>140 See, e.g., Implementation of Sections 3(n) and 332 of the Communications Act; Regulatory Treatment of Mobile Services, GN Docket No. 93-252, Second Report and Order, 9 FCC Rcd 1411, 1434, 1436-37, paras.
 53, 59 (1994).